Azúcar Amarga: Reception

 The film earned $450,060 at the box office in the United States.

 Majorie Baumgarden from The Austin Chronicle gave the film 3 out of 5 stars, stating the film had "engaging liveability", though its anti-Castro agenda "enfeeble[d] its naturalistic flavour".
 Kevin Thomas from the Los Angeles Times stated "No movie could be more anti-Castro", concluding "there's no question that some viewers will find Bitter Sugar one-sided, but it certainly succeeds on its own angry, up-front terms."

 It was nominated for "Best Foreign Language Film" at the 1996 Golden Satellite Awards.
 The National Board of Review of Motion Pictures listed the film as No. 3 in their top five foreign films of 1996.

 Baumgarden called the film an "amalgam of true stories about life in modern-day Cuba"; the scene where Bobby and his band deliberately inject themselves with HIV in protest of the government is based on actual occurrences.

-Conservative magazine editor and sometime move reviewer John Podhoretz called the movie "the most anti-Communist work ever made."
+Conservative magazine editor and sometime movie reviewer John Podhoretz called the movie "the most anti-Communist work ever made."